atarola/pyjojo/README.md

     GET /scripts

+Optional Tag Query Parameters:
+ - format: ?param=tag1,tag2
+ - only one param type may be used per query.
+ - params available
+   - tags: only those scripts which match *ALL* tags will be returned
+   - not_tags: only those scripts which do no have *ANY* of the tags will be returned
+   - any_tags: scripts that match *ANY* tags will be returned

 ### Script Names List

 Returns list of names of all scripts

     GET /script_names

+Optional Tag Query Parameters:
+ - format: ?param=tag1,tag2
+ - only one param type may be used per query.
+ - params available
+   - tags: only those scripts which match *ALL* tags will be returned
+   - not_tags: only those scripts which do no have *ANY* of the tags will be returned
+   - any_tags: scripts that match *ANY* tags will be returned

 ### Get Information about a Script